wso2/docs-choreo-dev/en/docs/insights/generate-custom-reports.md

 ## Download Reports

-Choreo Insights allow you to download report data for each chart as either **PDF** or **CSV** files.
-To download report data, continue on with the following steps,
+Choreo Insights allow you to download report data related to each chart as a **PDF** or a **CSV** file.

-7. Click on the download button that is on the top right side of any chart and select the file type you want to download the report in
+To do this, click the **Download** icon on the top right of the relevant chart and select the required file format.
     ![Download Report](../assets/img/insights/custom-reports-step-7.png){.cInlineImage-full}